 Sage 300 ERP is a business management solution that includes strong accounting and financials, as well as multi-currency and multi-language capabilities.
 Built on accounting best practices, users will be able to track, control, and plan the financial health of their business.

-Microsoft Dynamics AX is one of the ERP products in the Dynamics family.
-This product (originally called Axapta, and acquired through the Navision acquisition) is designed for multi-site and multi-country operations and customers tend to be in manufacturing and distribution verticals.
+Microsoft Dynamics 365 for Finance and Operations (formerly Dynamics AX) is one of the ERP products in the Dynamics family.
+This product (originally called Axapta, and acquired through the Navision acquisition) is designed for multi-site and multi-country operations and customers tend to be in...

 Sage One Accounting is online accounting software made to simplify life for small business owners, entrepreneurs, and freelancers by providing the functions needed to take care of daily business to-dos.
 Users can create and send professional quotes and invoices, track income and expenses and kn...